For your convenience, we have compiled a list of post-operative care instructions for many of the surgical procedures we perform.

 ….
 When excessive blood collects under incisions.
 A small amount of blood or serum under incisions is also common, but can occasionally become excessive.

 ….
-When incisions get infected with drainage of pus, which often is associated with pain.
-Redness, or red streaks in the leg indicate more widespread infection or “cellulitis”, which should be quickly addressed.
+When incisions become infected with drainage of pus, often associated with pain.
+Redness, or red streaks, in the leg indicate a more widespread infection or “cellulitis”, which should be addressed promptly.
 Fever and tenderness may be present but are not constantly present.
 This will require treatment with antibiotics.

-Hard knots may develop underneath incisions from build up of scar tissue.
-Unless tender, these are harmless and resolve over time.
-A tingling or burning sensation in the operated leg, or a lack of feeling in parts of the leg (numb area of the skin) are common after surgical procedures performed by our practice.
-They spontaneously subside over time, but may occasionally persist beyond several months after surgery.
+Hard knots may develop underneath incisions from a buildup of scar tissue.
+Unless tender, these are harmless and usually resolve over time.
+A tingling or burning sensation in the operated leg, or a lack of feeling in parts of the leg (numb areas of the skin), is common after surgical procedures performed in our practice.
+They usually subside spontaneously over time, but may occasionally persist for several months after surgery.
 If bothersome, special medication may be prescribed by your doctor.